 How to Prevent Garage Door-Related Accidents

-While garage doors (and DIY garage door repair) can be dangerous, there are a number of things you can do to reduce the chances of property damage or injury.
-These include:
+While garage doors and DIY garage door repairs can be dangerous, there are a number of things you can do to reduce the chances of property damage or injury.

-- Testing the door’s safety sensors on a regular basis with an inanimate object
+- Testing the door’s safety sensors regularly with an inanimate object.

-- Monitoring your door’s balance by disconnecting the opener and lifting it halfway by hand
+- Monitor your door’s balance by disconnecting the opener and lifting it halfway by hand.

-- Making sure the door’s emergency release is close at hand for emergencies
+- Make sure the door’s emergency release is closed at hand for emergencies.